MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-programming-guide-effects-set-state.md

 ---
-description: Some effect constants only need to be initialized. ms.assetid: 743261a8-fdd8-492e-be8a-4faeb9b6f986
+description: Some effect constants only need to be initialized.
+See the basic code for setting effect variables in Direct3D 10. ms.assetid: 743261a8-fdd8-492e-be8a-4faeb9b6f986
 title: Set Effect State (Direct3D 10)
 ms.topic: article